buchacm/manfred.buchacher.github.io/publications.markdown

 - Inhomogeneous Restricted Lattice Walks. <a href="https://arxiv.org/abs/1811.06725" target="_blank" rel="noopener"> [arXiv] </a>

+This article introduces a class of lattice walks that leads to the study of systems of so-called discrete differential equations.
+We show that solutions of systems of ordinary discrete differential equations are algebraic and explain how their minimal polynomial can be found.

 __Other publications:__

 - On the problem of separating variables in multivariate polynomial ideals. <a href="https://arxiv.org/abs/2405.19223" target="_blank" rel="noopener"> [arXiv] </a>